 2. Scanning

-Definition: Scanning is a reading technique used to find specific information within a text.
-Unlike skimming, which aims to get a general idea, scanning is more focused and purposeful.
+Scanning is a type of reading technique used to find specific information within a text.
+Unlike skimming, which helps you to get a general idea, scanning is more focused and purposeful.

-Purpose: Scanning is beneficial when you are looking for particular facts, dates, names, or keywords.
-It’s a time-efficient way to locate specific pieces of information without reading everything.
+Scanning is beneficial when you are looking for particular facts, dates, names, or keywords because it is a time-efficient way to locate specific pieces of information without reading everything.

-Techniques: To scan effectively, know what you are looking for beforehand.
+To scan effectively, know what you are looking for beforehand.
 Move your eyes quickly down the page, stopping only when you see the word or phrase you need.
-Use tools like indexes, tables of contents, and keywords to guide your search.
+You can also use tools like indexes, tables of contents, and keywords to guide your search.

 3. Intensive Reading

-Definition: Intensive reading involves a detailed and thorough understanding of a text.
-It requires careful and focused reading to grasp complex ideas and concepts.
+Intensive reading involves a detailed and thorough understanding of a text.
+The reason is that it requires careful and focused reading to grasp complex ideas and concepts.

-Purpose: Intensive reading is crucial for subjects that demand a deep understanding of the material.
-It is essential for studying for exams, comprehending difficult texts, and engaging in critical analysis.
+Intensive reading is crucial for subjects that demand a deep understanding of the material and that is why it is essential for studying for exams, comprehending difficult texts, and engaging in critical analysis.

-Techniques: Effective intensive reading includes annotating the text, taking detailed notes, and asking questions about the material.
-Highlight important points, summarize sections in your own words, and seek to understand the underlying arguments and evidence.
+Effective intensive reading includes annotating the text, taking detailed notes, and asking questions about the material.
+In addition, it involves highlighting important points, summarizing sections in your own words, and seeking to understand the underlying arguments and evidence.

-Applications: Use intensive reading when studying for exams, working on detailed assignments, or engaging with challenging texts.
-For instance, reading a complex scientific article or a dense philosophical treatise would require intensive reading techniques to fully understand and analyze the content.
+You can use intensive reading when studying for exams, working on detailed assignments, or engaging with challenging texts.
+For instance, when you are reading a complex scientific article or a dense philosophical treatise, this type of content would require intensive reading techniques to fully understand and analyze the content.

 4. Extensive Reading